cinchapi/runway/README.md

 Each Record has a unique `id` that is automatically assigned during creation.
 You can get the id for any record using the `getId()` method.

-**You should never create a constructor for a Record sublcass.
-All records are created using static factory methods and fields are updated either individually or using instance methods.**

 ```
 public class User extends Record {